Selukartejas/Heart_Diseases_Prediction/README.md

 ## Acknowledgements
 This project expresses gratitude for the use of the Heart Disease UCI dataset and leverages machine learning techniques to contribute to the early prediction of heart disease.

-## Additional Feature: Average Word Count
-An extra functionality has been incorporated to compute the average word count in the provided text.
-This enhancement augments the analysis by assimilating textual information and extracting valuable insights pertinent to the project documentation.
-The average word count for this README file is XXX words.